zenustech/zeno/README.md

 First, download `zenv-windows-prebuilt.zip` from [this page](https://github.com/zenustech/binaries/releases).
 Second, extract it directly into project root.
-Then run `dist.bat` in project root.
+Then run `scripts/dist.bat` in project root.
 Finally, rename the `zenv` folder to `zeno-windows-20xx.x.x`, and archive it into `zeno-windows-20xx.x.x.zip`.